 Location: Serendip Sanctuary is in Lara, about 20km north-east of Geelong.

-Opening hours: 8am to 4pm
+Serendip Sanctuary opening hours: 8am to 4pm

 Facilities: Toilets, baby change facilities, picnic tables, free barbecue facilities.

-Maps and more information about Serendip Sanctuary
+Maps and more information about Serendip Sanctuary Lara

 Wildlife at Serendip Sanctuary